uw-unsat/jitterbug/README.md

 ## Directory structure

-`arch/riscv/net/bpf_jit.h` and `arch/riscv/net/bpf_jit_core.c`
-contains the common code shared by the rv32 and rv64 JITs.

-`arch/riscv/net/bpf_jit_comp64.c` contains the C implementation of the BPF JIT for rv64 from Linux.
+- `arch/` contains the C code of the BPF JITs from the Linux kernel.

-`arch/riscv/net/bpf_jit_comp32.c` contains a C implementation of the BPF JIT for rv32.
-It is generated from the Racket implementation under `racket/rv32/`.
+- `racket/<arch>/` contains the Racket implementations of the BPF JITs that correspond to the C code under `arch/`.

-`racket/lib/bpf-common.rkt` contains the BPF JIT correctness specification and other common BPF functionality.

-`racket/lib/riscv-common.rkt` provides features specific to the JIT for the RISC-V ISA.

-`racket/lib/bvaxiom.rkt` axiomatizes bvmul/bvudiv/bvurem.

-`racket/lib/lemmas.lean` contains the axiomatization of bitvector operations in Lean.

-`racket/rv64/bpf_jit_comp64.rkt` is a manual translation of the C implementation of the rv64 JIT into Racket for verification.

-`racket/rv64/spec.rkt` contains the specification of the BPF JIT for rv64.
+  + `racket/<arch>/spec.rkt` contains the specification for `<arch>`.

-`racket/rv64/synthesis.rkt` contains the synthesis infrastructure and sketch for the BPF JIT for rv64.
+  + `racket/<arch>/synthesis.rkt` (if present) contains the synthesis infrastructure and sketch for the BPF JIT for `<arch>`.

-`racket/rv32/bpf_jit_comp32.rkt` is a Racket implementation of the BPF JIT for rv32.
-It is used with `racket/rv32/bpf_jit_comp32.c.tmpl` to generate the final C implementation.
+  + `racket/rv32/bpf_jit_comp32.c.tmpl` is a template used with the `racket/rv32/bpf_jit_comp32.rkt` to generate the final C implementation.

-`racket/rv32/spec.rkt` contains the specification of the BPF JIT for rv32.
+- `racket/lib/` contains the BPF JIT verification infrastructure.

-`racket/rv32/synthesis.rkt` contains the synthesis infrastructure and sketch for the BPF JIT for rv32.
+  + `racket/lib/bpf-common.rkt` contains the BPF JIT correctness specification and other common BPF functionality.
+  + `racket/lib/riscv-common.rkt` provides features specific
+     to the JIT for the RISC-V ISA.
+  + `racket/lib/bvaxiom.rkt` axiomatizes bvmul/bvudiv/bvurem.
+  + `racket/lib/lemmas.lean` contains the axiomatization of bitvector operations in Lean.

-`racket/test/` contains verification and synthesis test cases for different classes of instructions.
+- `racket/test/` contains verification and synthesis test cases for different classes of instructions.

 ## Running verification